 Worry about Europe’s Industrial Sector

 One participant from the EPRS highlighted the dire need for a new industrial strategy, “especially when it comes to the broader application of industrial data.”
-He explained that threats to the European manufacturing sector are multifaceted and worried, in agreement with other discussants, that further automation and the development of applicable artificial intelligence will eliminate large swaths of professions, previously conducted by humans —with potentially devastating social consequences, including slowing social mobility, decreasing economic opportunities, and degrading what it means to be middle class.
+He explained that threats to the European manufacturing sector are multifaceted and worried, in agreement with other discussants, that further automation and the development of applicable artificial intelligence will eliminate large swaths of professions, previously conducted by humans — with potentially devastating social consequences, including slowing social mobility, decreasing economic opportunities, and degrading what it means to be middle class.
 Further wealth polarization between the rich and the rest of society as well as stagnating wages for the bulk of the middle and working classes might lead to surging populism and social turmoil, ultimately threatening liberal democracy.
 “I don’t know whether there is an economic model in place that can deal with the negative consequences of automation, artificial intelligence, and other new technologies.
 I doubt that societies and countries are prepared for what’s coming,” one participant feared.
 Others suggested to change education systems and revise social programs in order to counter negative social effects that might come with emerging technologies.

 Furthermore, China’s ability to collect industrial data poses an equal threat to industries and respective countries in Europe.
-One speaker noted that “China’s manufacturing economy, in combination with AI, poses a great threat to Europe’s manufacturing businesses, especially since the collection of data in Europe is more difficult however necessary for sufficient developments of artificial intelligence.”
+One speaker noted that “China’s manufacturing economy, in combination with AI, presents a great threat to Europe’s manufacturing businesses, especially since the collection of data in Europe is more difficult however necessary for sufficient developments of artificial intelligence.”
 That dilemma points to an important question: How can Europe ensure the collection of data — needed for a burgeoning manufacturing and thriving technology base — “if it follows the privacy/policy standards it is so proud of in the first place?”
 Trying to square the cycle, one discussant suggested that current circumstances are very different than they were during the industrial age.
 “Rather than investing in laboratories and/or innovation, it is now indeed more about the collection and application of data.
 We need to bring together European countries and encourage them to invest in these specific areas.
 Companies must be able to train AI systems, so economies which are already strong can be even more powerful, […] having the resources to collect and apply data.”
 Turning to the international stage, he continued by stating that there has just been a treaty signed with Japan, “that enables the flow of data in a sophisticated manner.
-China, on the other hand, is a ‘systemic rival’ which makes agreement with it rather difficult.
+China, on the other hand, is a ‘systemic rival’ which makes agreements with it rather difficult.
 However, it is important to always have a playing field with the PRC.
 It is essential that the EU finally wakes up to the China challenge and stops being so naive.
 Europe sees the Belt and Road initiative as a complementary way, instead of a competitive method — contrary to US views.
 In some areas, there is opportunity for cooperation, indeed, but collaboration needs to happen on a set of predefined values in order to guarantee a fair playing field.”

 A Lack of European Unity